Primary

 Keep your body straight from knees to head—do not break at the hips.
 Control the lowering as long as possible, catching yourself with your hands at the end.
 Most people cannot perform a full rep initially; start with negatives only and progress over months.

-Want Nordic Curl in your program?
+See where Nordic Curl fits in your weekly plan

 Kneel on pad with ankles secured under anchor.